particle-iot/vorono-iot-lamp/README.md

 #### Step 3:

 You can use hot glue, or scotch tape to put together the lamp.
 Try not to use super glue since it will stain the surface very easily.
+Another option would be to lightly apply [acrylic solvent cement](http://www.amazon.com/dp/B00466V8F0) to the inside corners with a cotton swab.
+The solvent will slightly seep into the cracks of the enclosure and weld them together without marring the outside.

 ![Step3](https://github.com/spark/vorono-iot-lamp/blob/master/images/step3.jpg)